matthew-t-nguyen/matthew-t-nguyen/README.md

-- 👋 Hi, I’m Matthew!
-I'm a second-year undergraduate student at UC Berkeley double majoring in Computer Science and Data Science.
+- 👋 Hi!
+I'm Matthew, a 3rd-year Computer Science and Data Science double major @ UC Berkeley.
+I'm passionate about using tech to make our world a better place.
-- 🌱 I’m currently learning advanced algorithms and machine structures.
-- 💞️ I’m looking to collaborate on fun projects, make friends, and learn new technical skills.
-- 📫 How to reach me: linkedin: www.linkedin.com/in/matthewnguyen0110

 <!---
 matthew-t-nguyen/matthew-t-nguyen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.